Active-Learning-and-Teaching/ALT-Website/index.md

 - template: 3-column-text
   block: three-column-1
   col_1:
-    content: An Instructor can easily create a course by providing the course name and a unique invite code is generated for the course that can be shared with the students.
+    content: <br>An Instructor can easily create a course by providing the course name and a unique invite code is generated for the course that can be shared with the students.
 The dashboard shows the ongoing courses of the instructor.
       The instructor can post announcements <span class="il">and</span> manage students and can also specify email addresses for receiving responses to the quizzes and feedback.
 The app does not require any IT infrastructure support and thus can be used in any teacher-class setting (Schools, Colleges, Workshops).